ViktorSvertoka/ViktorSvertoka/README.md

  </div>

 ### 👨‍💻 About Me :
-I am a Junior Full Stack Developer from Ukraine.
+I am a Junior Front End Developer from Ukraine.

-- I’ve been actively studying the full stack for 1+ year.
+- I’ve been actively studying the Full Stack Developer for 1+ year.
 Quickly learn new information, have good analytical skills, attentive to details, work well on my own and in a team.
 Read much specialized literature.
 I like to achieve perfection in everything I do.

 🌐 Languages : 🇬🇧English, 🇺🇦Ukrainian, 🇷🇺Russian.